ECG Library

 All ECG 26

-The posterior wall demonstrates ECG changes the opposite of other myocardial segments due to the location, thus instead of ST segment elevation, a posterior myocardial infarction is characterized by ST depression in lead V1 and frequently V2.
-The R wave is large in lead V1.
-Turn the ECG upside down and you will see ST segment elevation in V1 and a large Q wave which are normal findings of a myocardial infarction.
-For a detalied review, click the Posterior MI ECG Review button below.
+MI-related ECG changes from the posterior wall are seen in the precordial leads with a configuration opposite of other myocardial segments.
+Instead of ST segment elevation, a posterior MI is characterized by ST depression in lead V1 and frequently V2, and the R wave is large in lead V1.
+(Turn the ECG upside down and you will see the equivalent of ST segment elevation in V1 with a large Q wave).
+For a detailed review, click on the Posterior MI ECG Review link below.

-Note that the causes of a R wave being larger than the S wave in lead V1 include a posterior myocardial infarction, right bundle branch block, WPW Type A, right ventricular hypertrophy, ventricular tachycardia with a right bundle branch block pattern and isolated posterior wall hypertrophy (can occur with Duchenne's muscular dystrophy).
+Causes of R>S in lead V1 include posterior MI, right bundle branch block (RBBB), Wolff-Parkinson-White syndrome type A, right ventricular hypertrophy, ventricular tachycardia with a RBBB pattern and isolated posterior wall hypertrophy (Duchenne's muscular dystrophy).